magento/merchdocs/src/sales-channels/asc/third-party-listing-settings.md

 1. For **Import Third Party Listings** (required), choose an option:

-    - **Import Listing** - Choose when you want product information from your Amazon listings to import into your Magento product catalog.
+    - **Import Listing** - (Default) Choose when you want product information from your Amazon listings to import into your Magento product catalog.
 This is the recommended and the default setting.

     - **Do Not Import Listing** - Choose when you want to manually [create and assign new products]({% link catalog/products.md %}) to your Magento catalog for your Amazon listings.